grantcolley/diptype/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ivlk4a45y2kutj67?svg=true)](https://ci.appveyor.com/project/grantcolley/diptype)

-Dynamically created type helpers that using intermediate language to create new instances of a type and get and set properties faster than reflection.
+Dynamically created type helpers that using intermediate language to create new instances of a type and get and set properties.

 ####Table of Contents
 * [Example Usage](#example-usage)